zatinu322/Var-Mod-Trash-Machina/README.md

 **ATTENTION!** For technical reasons, the FOV randomization feature for Community Remaster is temporarily disabled.

 ## 3. **Game version**
 Then select the version of the game.
-So far, only the Steam 1.02 russian license and Improved Storyline are supported.
-Support for Community Patch and Community Remaster will be added in the future.
+So far, only the russian Steam license and [Improved Storyline v1.0.5.3](https://github.com/zatinu322/ImprovedStoryline) are supported.
+Support for [Community Patch/Remaster](https://github.com/DeusExMachinaTeam/EM-CommunityPatch) will be added in the future.

 If you accidentally choose the wrong version, in most cases the randomizer will detect the mismatch and tell you that you did something wrong.
 ## 4. **Start randomization**